open-uem/openuem-docs/docs/04-Console/07-computers.md

 ### 2.10 Deploy software

-OpenUEM can deploy software to your computers automatically using Winget’s client in Windows or Flatpak in Linux:
+OpenUEM can deploy software to your computers automatically using Winget’s client in Windows, Flatpak in Linux and HomeBrew in macOS:

-- Winget is the Windows Package Manager that is available on Windows 11, modern versions of Windows 10, and Windows Server 2025 as a part of the App Installer
+- [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) is the Windows Package Manager that is available on Windows 11, modern versions of Windows 10, and Windows Server 2025 as a part of the App Installer
-- Flatpak is a framework for distributing desktop applications across various Linux distributions.
+- [Flatpak](https://flatpak.org/) is a framework for distributing desktop applications across various Linux distributions.
 Flatpak is installed with OpenUEM if it's not installed directly by your Linux distribution.
+- [HomeBrew](https://brew.sh/) names itself as the missing package manager for macOS. **HomeBrew must be installed manually by the admin** if you want to deploy packages with OpenUEM

 :::warning
 Winget should be ready for your host if it has been used for some time, but if you have a fresh installation of Windows 10, winget.exe may not be ready to use on that endpoint although it should be installed automatically in the following days.
 To get the WinGet executable quicker (winget.exe), you should first update Microsoft Store after opening it and then you may have to update the app called "App Installer".
 Visit [this link](https://www.microsoft.com/p/app-installer/9nblggh4nns1#activetab=pivot:overviewtab) to locate that app and update it